 Advanced Diagnosis and Treatment Options

 Modern medicine offers specialized interventions for individuals with significant heavy metal burdens in their system.
-Once testing, such as a comprehensive Tissue Mineral Analysis, confirms elevated levels, healthcare providers develop personalized treatment plans.
+Once testing confirms elevated levels, healthcare providers develop personalized treatment plans tailored to your exposure history.

 Chelation Therapy and Its Considerations

-For serious cases with high levels mercury, doctors may recommend chelation therapy.
+For serious cases with high mercury levels, doctors may recommend chelation therapy.
 This medical process uses special medications that bind to heavy metals in your body.

 The bound metals then exit through urine.
 This treatment helps reduce the amounts stored in organs and tissues.